 What to Serve with Ham

 When it comes to side dishes, almost anything is a great choice to go with ham!
-From potatoes to tomatoes, you can go wrong.
+If you have leftovers, make this Ham Bone Soup!
 Need something a little more specific?
-Try one of these easy sides and make it a great meal!
+Try one of these easy sides and make it a great meal.

-- Pasta Salad: A refreshing cold pasta salad is a zesty choice to go with warm glazed ham!
-This easy Macaroni Salad is a classic favorite, made with celery, mayonnaise, red bell pepper, and more.
+- Pasta Salad: This easy Macaroni Salad is a classic favorite, made with celery, mayonnaise, red bell pepper, and more.

-- Zucchini and Squash Casserole: A medley of mouthwatering veggies and creamy melted cheeses, this Cheesy Squash and Zucchini Casserole is the perfect low-carb side to go with savory sliced ham!
+- Zucchini and Squash Casserole: A medley of veggies and creamy melted cheeses, this Cheesy Squash and Zucchini Casserole is the perfect side to go with savory sliced ham.

-- Roasted Veggies: It’s no secret that brassicas go beautifully with ham, and that includes more than just broccoli or cabbage!
-Try some perfectly Roasted Radishes and Brussels Sprouts for a colorful, healthy, and tasty side dish.
+- Roasted Veggies: Try some perfectly Roasted Radishes and Brussels Sprouts for a colorful, healthy, and tasty side dish.

 Storing and Reheating Leftovers